Edward Málaga: Political career

-Congressman (2021–present)
+Congressman (2021–2026)

 In late 2020, Málaga was invited by the Purple Party to run as a candidate for the Congress of the Republic in the 2021 general election.
 He carried out a political campaign based on the phrase "Without science there is no future", a phrase with which he promoted a programmatic agenda based on science, technology and innovation in which the participation and involvement of the scientific community from inside and outside is highlighted. of the country as a fundamental element for the success of the policies.
 The electoral elections were held on 11 April 2021, and Málaga was elected with 67,047 votes, being the fifth congressman with the highest number of votes.
 On 26 July, he was sworn in as congressman of the republic.

 On 29 November 2022, Málaga presented the presidential vacancy motion of Pedro Castillo for "moral ineptitude".
 This resulted in the removal and subsequent arrest of Castillo.